-“I talked to one company who had 60,000 employees in 62 contact centres around the world, and within one week, they were shut down, and every employee was deployed to mobile, remote-type work.
-I was so impressed that they could pull that off in one week, and so one of the questions that I asked was, ‘When this is all over, will you go back to the old way?’
+“I talked to one company who had 60,000 employees in 62 contact centers around the world, and within one week, they were shut down and every employee was deployed to remote-type work.
+I was so impressed they could pull this off in one week, so one of the questions I asked was: ‘When this is all over, will you go back to the old way?’
 And he said, ‘Nope, we’ll be letting people stay home, because it works so well.’

-Now, there’s some issues there that I'm concerned with, and that is that employees are used to being able to look over to the person to the right or the left of them and ask for help, or ask a manager to come over.
-It’s a little more difficult to do in a remote working situation, and I wonder how some of these people are going to be, because we do surveys and they are frustrated.
+Now, there are some issues I'm concerned with.
+Employees are used to being able to look over to the person next to them and ask for help, or ask a manager to come over.
+It’s a little more difficult to do this in a remote working situation.
+I wonder how some of these people are going to be — because we do surveys and they are frustrated.

-When they’re isolated at home and working, there’s a percentage of people who will do well, a small percentage that will struggle with it, but what happens is that without the ongoing interaction of human-to-human -- or co-workers -- we now have, basically, commodity employment.
+When they’re isolated at home and working, there’s a percentage of people who will do well, and a small percentage that will struggle.
+What happens is that without ongoing human-to-human interaction, we now basically have commodity employment.

-People work at a support centre, and who cares what company they’re working for, as long as they’re working.
-And I’m concerned that, just as we’re worried that customers are gonna to view are product as simply a commodity if we don’t wrap the right experience around it, employees are going to view their job as a commodity, and the only thing that’s going to get them excited to go somewhere to work is when there’s more money.
-Usually, it’s management and leadership -- “I love my boss” is more important than an extra dollar or two an hour from a company that’s trying to steal you away.”
+I’m concerned that — just as we’re worried customers are going to view a product as simply a commodity if we don’t wrap the right experience around it — employees are going to view their job as a commodity.
+And the only thing that’s going to get them excited to go somewhere to work is when there’s more money.
+Usually, it’s management and leadership: ‘I love my boss’ is more important than an extra dollar or two an hour from a company that’s trying to steal you away.”

 Cut back with caution

-If you’re going to cut in certain areas, make sure you back up technology.
-I’ll give you an example: I use two different cable providers.
-One at home, and one at the office.
-And the one I had at home was amazing when I had an issue during this time.
-I’ve never had to wait longer than a minute.
-Ever.
+“Don’t cut where the customer is going to notice, and if you’re going to cut certain areas, make sure you fill these gaps with technology.
+I’ll give you an example.
+I use two different cable providers: one at home, and one at the office.
+The one I had at home was amazing whenever I had issues during this time — I never had to wait longer than a minute.

-The one from my business, however, was ridiculous.
-I waited on hold for over an hour, only to be told that it was after hours, and I had to call a different number.
-So, why didn’t they invest, with a minimal amount of money in the technology that would say, your hold time is 45 minutes, and you can choose to stay on hold, or we can call you back?
-That technology has been available for years, and why hasn’t it been adopted in this scenario, with a major company that’s always being called for customer support?
+The one for my business, however, was ridiculous.
+I waited on hold for over an hour, only to be told I had to call a different number.
+Why didn’t they invest a minimal amount of money in the technology that would say: ‘Your hold time is 45 minutes, and you can choose to stay on hold or we can call you back’?
+That technology has been available for years.

-And what happens is, if I were to experience a 30 - 45 minute wait, I would be saying, they cut in a place that’s really noticeable, and all of a sudden, they’ve lost their footing with me.
-Because I’m going to think, well there’s gotta be other companies out there that do what they do.”
+If I experience a 30 to 45-minute wait, it’s clear a company has cut in a place that’s really noticeable.
+And all of a sudden they’ve lost their footing with me, because I’m going to think: ‘There have got to be other companies out there that do what they do.’”

-And while passing on key information like how long a hold time will be is a great way to manage customer expectations in spite of cutbacks, it’s also an excellent way to manage heightened emotions, says Shep.
+Passing on key information like hold times is a great way to manage customer expectations in spite of cutbacks.
+It also helps support teams faced with anxious customers, says Shep.

 Shep says that beyond empathy, it’s possible to keep the trust and confidence of your customers by providing them with information.

-Finally, Shep points to the human connection as another key way to calm your customers’ tempers.
-He references a recent CGS survey that looked at more than 2,000 customers in the US and UK.
-The study found that 38 percent of respondents in the US, and 39 percent in the UK, stated that having the chance to speak with a live agent was a “make-or-break” factor to them having a successful customer service experience.
+Finally, Shep points to the human connection as key to calming customers’ tempers.
+He references a CGS survey that looked at more than 2,000 customers in the US and UK.
+The study found that 38% of respondents in the US, and 39% in the UK, stated that having the chance to speak with a live agent was a “make-or-break” factor to them having a successful customer support experience.

-And we’d better get used to these adaptations, Shep says, because it doesn’t look likely things will be going back to how they were...ever.
+And we’d better get used to these adaptations, Shep says, because it’s unlikely things will go back to how they were before.

 A new way of doing things

-This pandemic has thrown us three to five years into the future, according to Shep.
+The pandemic has thrown us 3 to 5 years into the future, according to Shep.
 What does that mean for customer service?
 A lot of exciting things.